In-context Autoencoder for Context Compression in a Large Language Model: In-context Autoencoder

 \subsubsection{Text Continuation}

 While autoencoding pretraining offers a straightforward learning objective to encode a context, its inherent simplicity and exclusive focus on the single objective may lead to suboptimal generalization.
-To address this issue, we incorporate an additional objective during the pretraining phase: text continuation, as illustrated in Figure \ref{fig:icae_lm}.
-This self-supervised task is widely acknowledged to facilitate the learning of more generalizable representations in language models:

-where $\boldsymbol{o}=(w_{L+1}, w_{L+2}, \dots, w_{L+N})$ denotes the continuation of the context $\boldsymbol{c}$.
-By integrating this task, the autoencoder can attain improved generalization and circumvent excessive reliance on, and overfitting to, the autoencoding task.
+To address this issue, we incorporate an additional objective during the pretraining phase: text continuation, as illustrated in Figure \ref{fig:icae_lm} in Appendix \ref{sec:app_training}.
+This self-supervised task is widely acknowledged to facilitate the learning of more generalizable representations in language models: where $\boldsymbol{o}=(w_{L+1}, \dots, w_{L+N})$ denotes the continuation of context $\boldsymbol{c}$.
+This objective helps improve generalization and circumvent excessive reliance on, and overfitting to, the autoencoding task.